Moecker/samo_tidy/README.md

 ## Mac
 Use XCode.
 The library can be found in `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib`

-Or get LLVM libraries: `brew install llvm`.
+Or get LLVM libraries: `brew install llvm@11`.
 The library can be found in `/usr/local/opt/llvm/lib/libclang.dylib`

 ## Linux
 Install via apt: `sudo apt-get install libclang-dev`.
 The library can be found `/usr/lib/llvm-10/lib/libclang-10.so`